microsoft/MXDial-IoT-Sample/README.md

 1. Open your IoT Hub resource in Azure.
 1. In the left pane, click **Shared access policies** and select **iothubowner** on the middle pane.
-1. Copy the value of **Connection string—primary key** in a Notepad as you will need it later.
+1. Copy the value of **Connection string—primary key** into Notepad as you will need it later.

 ### Twitter Setup